gopinathdanda/installation-issues/README.md

-# Issue faced during installation of stuff
+# Tales of woe (and resolution)

-Issues I faced and what solved them during installation of various software.
+Issues I faced and resolutions during installation of various software.